-The Levantine basin, defined as the part of the eastern Mediterranean east of 23°E and south of 37°N (Hamad et al., 2006), appears to have a rather complex and turbulent circulation, particularly in its southeastern part, bound by the topography of

-- 30 Cyprus and the Egyptian and Levantine coasts.
-Extensive in situ oceanographic surveys were performed in the previous decades (Robinson et al., 1991; Brenner, 1993; Hayes et al., 2011), notably with the work of the POEM group, already detecting in the 80's some recurrent large long-lived (lasting longer than a year) anticyclonic structures: Ierapetra south-east of Crete , and Mersa-Matruh offshore Egypt , and the Cyprus eddy south of Cyprus above the Herodotus trench, at approximate location 33.2°N, 32.3°E (see notably scheme from Robinson et al. (1991)).
-South of Cyprus, different authors proposed a multi-pole - 35 structure named "Shikmona", of which they named the most active feature "the the "Cyprus eddy" (Brenner, 1993; Zodiatis et al., 2010).
+The Levantine basin, defined as the part of the eastern Mediterranean east of 23° E and south of 37° N (Hamad et al., 2006), appears to have a rather complex and turbulent circulation, particularly in its southeastern part, bound by the topography of Cyprus and the Egyptian and Levantine coasts.
+Extensive in situ oceanographic surveys were performed in the previous decades (Robinson et al., 1991; Brenner, 1993; Hayes et al., 2011), notably with the work of the POEM group, already detecting in the 80's some recurrent large long-lived (lasting longer than a year) anticyclonic structures: Ierapetra south-east of Crete and Mersa-Matruh offshore Egypt above the Herodotus trench, at approximate location 33.2°N, 32.3°E (see notably scheme from Robinson et al. (1991)).
+South of Cyprus, different authors proposed a multi-pole structure named "Shikmona", of which they named the most active feature the "Cyprus eddy" (Brenner, 1993; Zodiatis et al., 2010).
 However, limited in time coverage, these studies remained with a static perspective.
 Zodiatis et al. (2010) probably presents the most advanced vision from this approach with a hint of interannual variability.
 In the more recent hydrographic regionalisation review of Ayata et al. (2018), the anticyclonic structure south of Cyprus is called "Eratosthenes anticyclone", the name used hereafter.

-The development of satellite observationand first SST, initially with the use of SST, enabled to identify some of these long-lived anticyclonic structures as accumulation areas for mesoscale eddies generated and detached from the coast, already detected in the 90's (Millot and Taupier-Letage, 2005; Hamad et al., 2006).
-Later altimetry products of Sea Surface Height (SSH) such as AVISO/CMEMS with grid resolution smaller than the on the order of the deformation radius helped investigate

-- 45 to investigate the unsteady dynamics of mesoscale structures in the region.
-As in other parts of the global ocean, the turbulent eddies in the Mediterranean appeared to be prominent over the mean circulation (Mkhinini et al., 2014) and although Although not detected in instantaneous views, a constant and strong AW flux also exists in the center of the eastern basin in a turbulent Middle-Mediterranean jet (MMJ) (Amitai et al., 2010).
-However, studies such as Amitai et al. (2010) Amitai et al. (2010) used Sea Level Anomalies fields (SLA) and an Eulerian approach of turbulence instead of focusing on eddy individual behavior. - 50 Eddy climatology in the Levantine basin LB then remains unknown, and in particular even though warm-core anticyclones detaching from the Levantine coast were observed as early as the late 90's (Hamad et al., 2006), impact on water masses transport and exchanges performed by such transient eddies has not been studied yet.
+The development of satellite observation, initially with the use of SST, enabled to identify some of these long-lived anticyclonic structures as accumulation areas for mesoscale eddies detached from the coast, already detected in the 90's (Millot and Taupier-Letage, 2005; Hamad et al., 2006).
+Later altimetry products of Sea Surface Height (SSH) such as AVISO/CMEMS with grid resolution on the order of the deformation radius helped to investigate the unsteady dynamics of mesoscale structures in the region.
+Although not detected in instantaneous views, a constant and strong AW flux also exists in the center of the eastern basin in a turbulent Middle-Mediterranean jet (MMJ) (Amitai et al., 2010).
+However, studies such as Amitai et al. (2010) used Sea Level Anomalies fields (SLA) and an Eulerian approach of turbulence instead of focusing on eddy individual behavior.
+Eddy climatology in the LB then remains unknown, and impact on water masses transport performed by such transient eddies has not been studied yet.
 Figure 1 presents the topography of the LB, overlaid with Mean Dynamic Topography (MDT) from 2000 to 2018 retrieved from CMEMS at a 1/8° resolution.
-The Eratosthenes seamount, whose summit is about 700m deep at approximately 33.7 ° N, 32.7 ° E, appears to be a prominent - 55 topographic feature in the basin and indeed displays a mean anticyclonic circulation with a closed contour of higher MDT, coherent with recent campaigns sampling the Eratosthenes anticyclone (Hayes et al., 2011; Moutin and Prieur, 2012).
-But some differences from previous studies also appear, as this eddy is shifted westwards from its former reported location closer to the Levantine coast, at approximately 33.5 ° N, 33.5 ° E (Brenner, 1993; Amitai et al., 2010) (under the name "Cyprus eddy").
-Although there have been improvements in the SSH products since Amitai et al. (2010) (Taburet et al., 2019), this westward been recently improved by algorithms that use both did not detect such interactions (Chelton et al., 2011; Mason et al., 2014).
-Over the past decades, numerous algorithms were further developed to take into account mergings and splittings, based on SSH (Matsuoka et al., 2016; Cui et al., 2019; Laxenaire et al., 2018) or a mixed velocity field-SSH approach (Yi et al., 2014; Le Vu et al., 2018)

-60 trend seems to be a physical displacement of the Eratosthenes anticyclone (Zodiatis et al., 2010).
+The Eratosthenes seamount, whose summit is about 700m deep at approximately 33.7 °N, 32.7 °E, appears to be a prominent topographic feature in the basin and indeed displays a mean anticyclonic circulation with a closed contour of higher MDT, coherent with recent campaigns sampling the Eratosthenes anticyclone (Hayes et al., 2011; Moutin and Prieur, 2012).
+But some differences from previous studies also appear, as this eddy is shifted westwards from its former reported location closer to the Levantine coast, at approximately 33.5 °N, 33.5 °E (Brenner, 1993; Amitai et al., 2010) (under the name "Cyprus eddy").
+Although there have been improvements in the SSH products since Amitai et al. (2010) (Taburet et al., 2019), this westward trend seems to be a physical displacement of the Eratosthenes anticyclone (Zodiatis et al., 2010).